catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 .. image:: assets/rule-types.png

-The standard that we use at Catalyst is an SSH key pair which you can upload or create via the dashboard.
+The standard that we use at Catalyst Cloud is an SSH key pair which you can upload or create via the dashboard.
 We use SSH keys because they provide an increased level of security beyond restricting ports.
 The full process of how to create or upload your SSH keys is documented